Introduction

 1. Prepare your project notebook.
 Make sure to add a Markdown cell at the top with the project title.
 You may clear outputs of cells with warnings or unwanted outputs so your resulting page is clean.
 Also make sure to replace any API Keys with placeholders.

-1. Next, go to the docs/assets/images/ folder and upload the cover image for the project.
+1. Next, go to the docs/assets/images/ folder and copy a cover image for the project.

-1. Now we will update the index.md in the docs/projects/ folder with the card for the newly uploaded project.
+1. Update the index.md in the docs/projects/ folder with the card for the newly uploaded project.

-1. Next, we add this project to the navigation menu.
-Edit the mkdocs.yml file and add the name and path of the project file and click Commit changes….
+1. Add this project to the navigation menu by editing the mkdocs.yml file and adding the name and path of the project file.

-1. Once the site rebuilds, refresh the portfolio and head over to the Projects page to see the new project.
+1. Save all the changes and go to the browser tab connected to the local development server at http://127.0.0.1:8000/.
+Head over to the Projects page to see the new project.

 Supplement